simonaristovska0/design-and-software-architecture/README.md

 # Design and Software Architecture: First homework - Data Extraction

 This repository contains the first homework, developed as a part of the Design and Software Architecture course.
-This project focuses on extracting historical stock data using web scraping techniques while adhering to robust software design practices.
+This project focuses on extracting historical stock data from the macedonian stock exhange website using web scraping techniques while adhering to robust software design practices.

 ## Table of Contents